NASA-AMMOS/Landform/LandformWeb/README.md

 In a production context (`NODE_ENV=production`) the tiling server binary will be found at `./bin/TilingServer.exe`, which will be copied from `../TilingServer/bin/Release/TilingServer.exe` when the build zip is bundled.

 ### Tiling Worker
-In order to run projects you will also need at least one tiling worker connected to the same AWS venue.
+In order to run projects you will also need at least one running tiling worker connected to the same AWS venue.
 For development one option is to run the tiling worker locally:
 1. Acquire AWS credentials as described above if you haven't already.
 1. `cd ../TilingServer/bin/Release`
 1. `TilingServer.exe configure`